beck03076/see_more/README.md

 # SeeMore

-**see_more** gem is pretty straight forward in truncating and displaying any large text in a small space with a "...see more" link in the end.
-If clicked, this link shows the entire text and the "..see more" link automatically toggles to "...see less" link.
+**see_more** gem is pretty straight forward in truncating and displaying any large text in a small space with a "see more" link in the end.
+If clicked, this link shows the entire text and the "see more" link automatically toggles to "see less" link.
 That's all.

-Also, this assumes that the server has standard defined REST methods, especially "show"
+Also, this assumes that the server has standard defined REST methods.

 ## Installation